 A microprocessor based system along with user friendly software takes care of accurate control throughout the process.
 Speed, traverse and idling duration can be programmed.
-The system is complete with mechanics, substrate holder, electronics and software.
+Both manual mode and PC mode are possible in this equipment.
+In manual mode a user friendly front panel with keyboard and LCD display is provided to enter all the dipping and drying parameters where as in PC mode entire unit can be controlled by user friendly software.

 |Drive mechanism||:||Lead screw|